starknet-edu/starknetbook/src/ch04-03-deploy-hello-account.md

 ## Establishing an RPC Provider

 For transactions on Starknet, an RPC provider is essential.
-This guide uses [Alchemy](https://www.alchemy.com/), but [Infura](https://www.infura.io/) or a personal node are viable alternatives.
+This guide uses [Infura](https://www.infura.io/) but a personal node is a viable alternative.

-Steps for Alchemy or Infura:
+Steps for Infura:

 - Create an account.
 - Start a new project for Starknet Goerli.